sunface/rust-by-practice/en/src/generics-traits/trait-object.md

     let bird = hatch_a_bird(2);
     // This bird has forgotten how to swim, so below line will cause an error.
     // bird.swim();
-    // But it can quak.
+    // But it can quack.
     assert_eq!(bird.quack(), "duck duck");

     let bird = hatch_a_bird(1);
     // This bird has forgotten how to fly, so below line will cause an error.
     // bird.fly();
-    // But it can quak too.
+    // But it can quack too.
     assert_eq!(bird.quack(), "swan swan");

     println!("Success!");